JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ## Software architecture choices

-The architecture of Code Diver is designed to maximize modularity, maintainability, and extensibility, while leveraging the strengths of the VS Code extension ecosystem and the educational value of a custom interpreter.
+The architecture of Code Diver is designed to maximize modularity, maintainability, and extensibility while leveraging the strengths of the VS Code extension ecosystem and the educational value of a custom interpreter.
 The following choices were made to address the project’s requirements and objectives:

 ### 1. Modular Separation: Extension vs. Interpreter